 It's crucial that the harvest is done on time.
 Just before the shoots turn into the real grain, they contain the most nutrients.
 After this, they become stiff and dry, because the shoots then have to give up all the important substances to the flowering part of the plant.

 To make sure that the shoots continue to develop under natural conditions for as long as possible, we can assure you that our wheatgrass contains only minimal quantities of simple sugars.
 Simple sugars are converted into complex carbohydrates which release energy more slowly as they are digested.
 Once ready for harvest, the young barley and wheat grass plants are carefully cut by hand and quickly transported to a collection centre.
 Here they are carefully cleaned and then sorted by hand to remove any poor quality leaves.
 The grasses are then quickly dried and ground into a fine powder using freeze-drying.
 The shoots are already processed into the final product within 1 hour after cutting.

 BENEFITS FOR HEALTH

 Both Barleygrass and Wheat Grass are rich in fibre, protein copper and iron.
 Protein contributes to the growth and maintenance of muscle mass and the maintenance of strong bones.
-Copper transports oxygen through the body, but also supports cognitive functions, the immune system and helps with tiredness.

 Our organic barley grass powder is a great addition to your daily smoothies.
 With a pleasantly sour taste it is not as sweet as wheatgrass but has all the benefits of concentrated grass-goodness.